rmawatson/utf/README.md

 ## Introduction

 **UTF** is a header only library providing simple unicode iterator adapters to for converting between various unicode formats and differing endianness.
 Similar to those available with boost, but without the boost dependency.
-The iterators model the catagory of the underlying base_iterator.

-Utility functions build on top of these iterators are available to provide standard conversions and byte order mark detection.
+Utility functions that build on top of these iterators are available to provide standard conversions and byte order mark detection.
 Additional support is provided for replacing invalid byte sequences with a user provide replacement character, or the unicode default (U+FFFD �) or throwing an exception.

 * [Iterators](#iterators)
 * [Utility Functions](#utility-functions)